Uxbridge F.C.: Early years

-Uxbridge Football Club was founded on 3 February 1871 in an inaugural meeting attended by the Rev. T. S. Shepherd and local men, H. Heron, F. Heron, P. Aldworth, F. J. Smith, R. T. Smith, W. M. Gardiner, W. Fassnidge, E. White and P. White.
+Uxbridge Football Club was founded on 3 February 1871 in an inaugural meeting attended by the Rev. T. S. Shepherd and local men, Hubert Heron, Frank Heron, P. Aldworth, F. J. Smith, R. T. Smith, W. M. Gardiner, W. Fassnidge, E. White, and P. White.
 At the meeting Mr. William Mansfield Gardiner was appointed president and a committee of four elected to manage the club.
 It was agreed that the established rules of the club be those of the 'Football Association of London', the subscriptions would be fixed at 2s.
 6d. per annum and 'that the uniform of the club consist of a white jersey with light blue Maltese cross and a light blue velvet scull cap with silver tassel'.

 The team started by playing friendly return games.
 Their first game was not recorded but was likely to have been played against Marlow on Uxbridge Common as the return game at Marlow took place on 8 April 1871.
 Other recorded return games in 1871 and early 1872 were played against Windsor Home Park, Maidenhead and Southall.

 Uxbridge Football Club's first games: